softwaresaved/distance-consultancy/developer/SourceCodeAndBinaries.md

 | Help\distance.chm <br/> From: %BASE%Extras\External Documentation\Documents\HTMLHelp\ | | |
 | Help\distance.pdf <br/> From: %BASE%Extras\External Documentation\Documents\Manual\distance-master.pdf | | |

-Many of the Visual Basic project directories have Graphics\ sub-directories with icons, bitmaps and other images used within the GUI.
+Many of the Visual Basic project folders have Graphics\ sub-folders with icons, bitmaps and other images used within the GUI.

 %BASE%Extras
 ------------